Turn on (start up) your Mac

 - Connect your Mac to a power adapter while its lid is closed and it's connected to an external display.

-Additionally, MacBook Pro (2018) turns on when you press any key on the keyboard or press the trackpad.
+Additionally, MacBook Pro (2018) and MacBook Air (Retina, 13-inch, 2018) turn on when you press any key on the keyboard or press the trackpad.

 1. On earlier Mac Pro models, the power button is a circular button on the front of the computer, above the headphone jack.